Key takeaways

 Want a provider-agnostic payment layer in a month?

-Adapter + outbox + saga + automated failover.
-Ships on your stack as a fixed-scope engagement.
+Adapter, outbox, saga and automatic failover, shipped on your stack as a fixed-scope engagement.
 Your CFO gets the reliability graph they’ve been asking for.

 PCI DSS 4.0.1: what matters in 2026

-Req 6.4.3 — payment page script integrity.
-Every script that runs on a checkout page must be authorized, inventoried, and integrity-checked (SHA-256 or Subresource Integrity attributes).
+Req 6.4.3 — payment-page script integrity.
+Every script that runs on a checkout page must be authorized, inventoried with a written justification, and integrity-checked (SHA-256 or Subresource Integrity).
 No unvetted third-party tags.

-Req 11.6.1 — weekly tamper detection.
-Automated scanning on payment pages and headers to catch skimmer injection.
-Tools: Qualys, Rapid7, or purpose-built (Source Defense, Feroot).
+Req 11.6.1 — tamper detection.
+Automated change-and-tamper detection on payment pages and HTTP headers to catch skimmer injection.
+Tools: Source Defense, Feroot, or a purpose-built monitor.

 MFA everywhere in the CDE.
-Every engineer, admin, and script accessing the cardholder data environment needs 2FA.
+Every engineer, admin and script touching the cardholder data environment needs multi-factor auth.
 Hardware keys preferred.

 The shortcut.
-If you use Stripe Checkout, Braintree Hosted Fields, or Adyen Drop-in, the card never touches your server.
-Your PCI scope shrinks from SAQ A-EP (audit) to SAQ A (self-assessed questionnaire).
-Effort drops 10×.
-Costs drop even more.
+If you use Stripe Checkout, Braintree Hosted Fields or Adyen Drop-in, the card never touches your server.
+Your PCI scope shrinks from SAQ A-EP (an audit) to SAQ A (a self-assessed questionnaire), and the effort drops roughly 10-fold.
 Unless you have a specific reason to see PAN data, hand it to the gateway.

 3DS and SCA without losing conversion